-The HAP contract is a written agreement between COC and the owner of the dwelling unit.
-Under the HAP contract, COC agrees to make housing assistance payments to the owner on behalf of the family, and the owner agrees to comply with all program requirements as stated in the HAP contract.
+The HAP contract is a written agreement between the PHA and the owner of the dwelling unit.
+Under the HAP contract, the PHA agrees to make housing assistance payments to the owner on behalf of the family, and the owner agrees to comply with all program requirements as stated in the HAP contract.